Outgrowing Old Habits, Learning New Superpowers

 Something very interesting is emerging.
 Having worked closely with those parts of myself in self-kindness meditation – the part that feels shame, the angry part and the scared, defensive part – I’ve been able to soothe these bits of me so that they don’t need to ‘act out’ so much.
 When these parts need emotional security, I’ve begun to learn how to meet that need myself, instead of project that onto other situations where emotional security can’t actually be found.

 As my awareness has deepened through meditation practice, I’ve also taken advantage of therapeutic support to help me integrate what’s been discovered.
-My therapy of choice recently was Somatic Experiencing, which significantly deepened my body-based mindfulness.
 Through this process my nervous system has calmed even further and begun to feel much safer.

 It’s important to be aware, I think, that mindfulness isn’t all about the brain, that our whole body nervous system is involved when we begin to grow our awareness, and out-grow old habits.